Environmental archaeology: Archaeobotany

 Archaeobotany is the study and interpretation of plant remains.
 By determining the uses of plants in historical contexts, researchers can reconstruct the diets of past humans, as well as determine their Subsistence economy strategies and plant economy.
 This provides greater insight into a people's social and cultural behaviors.
 Analysis of specimen like wood charcoal, for example, can reveal the source of fuel or construction for a society.
 Archaeobotanists also often study seed and fruit remains, along with pollen and starch.
 Plants can be preserved in a variety of ways, but the most common are carbonization, water logging, mineralization, and desiccation.
 A field within archaeobotany is ethnobotany, which looks more specifically at the relationship between plants and humans, and the cultural impacts plants have had and continue to have on human societies.
 Plant usage as food and as crops or as medicine is of interest, as well the plants' economic influences.

 Zooarchaeology

-Zooarchaeology is the study of animal remains and what these remains can tell us about the human societies the animals existed among.
-Animal remains can provide evidence of predation by humans (or vice versa) or domestication.
-Despite revealing the specific relationships between animals and humans, discovery of animal bones, hides, or DNA in a certain area can describe the location's past landscape or climate.
+Zooarchaeology is the study and interpretation of animal remains and what these remains can tell us about past human diets, behaviors, and history.
+Through the analysis of the physical features of animal remains, evidence of extractive behaviors such as hunting as well as domestication can be demonstrated.
+These data are interpreted as a reflection of the changes that humans have caused to the environment, such as the depletion or overharvesting of animal populations over time.
+As with other zooarchaeological applications, in environmental archaeology data gathered from faunal analyses can often be either species-specific or involve multi-species analysis.
+These primary data are obtained from the excavation of archaeological features, which can include both waste disposal areas as well as items made from modified animal materials.
+Additionally, faunal studies implement biomolecular methods such as stable isotopes, Zooarchaeology by Mass Spectrometry (ZooMS), and ancient DNA to provide insight into the lives of past animal populations.
+These methods have been leveraged to demonstrate anthropogenic environmental change via overhunting, habitat destruction, and declining genetic diversity.